Treating animals with respect and compassion to maintain a healthy and comfortable herd of cows is top priority for our dairy farmers.

 “You can’t be a dairy farmer and not love these animals.
 From the time they are born, the care and attention of our cows is constant.”

-To ensure optimal milk quality, professional cow nutritionists work with farmers to develop balanced diets that contain good sources of protein, fat, fiber, vitamins and minerals from feed mixtures that include grasses, alfalfa, cottonseed, corn, and almond hulls.
+The Cow’s Tale includes ensuring optimal milk quality.
+To do that, professional cow nutritionists work with farmers to develop balanced diets that contain good sources of protein, fat, fiber, vitamins and minerals from feed mixtures that include grasses, alfalfa, cottonseed, corn, and almond hulls.
 Nutrient ratios and amounts are formulated for cows based on where they are in their lifecycle.
 Equally important is hydration.
 Cows can drink anywhere from 25-50 gallons a day, so access to clean water is available 24 hours a day.

 Comfort and Joy!